tjoyner/ofvioletsandlicorice/whatheshaving.md

 <h2>Chapter 8</h2>
 Serafino &ndash; *They... toasted with a Serafino, lightly frizzante.*
-Vitello Tonnato, etc. &ndash; *They ate vitello tonnato and cold peppers with a small bagna cauda, then she wanted to try the tagliolini with meat ragu and rabbit with peppers.*
+[Vitello Tonnato](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#vitellotonnato), etc. &ndash; *They ate [vitello tonnato](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#vitellotonnato) and cold peppers with a small bagna cauda](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#bagnacauda), then she wanted to try the tagliolini with meat ragu and rabbit with peppers.*
 Chionetti Dolcetto &ndash; *"Dogliani is important.
 We've been there, they have a beautiful cemetery."*
-Goat cheese, fresh toma &ndash; *A cheese course arrived, small slivers of goat cheese, triangles of fresh toma.*
+Goat cheese, fresh [toma](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#tomasorabrus) &ndash; *A cheese course arrived, small slivers of goat cheese, triangles of fresh [toma](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#tomasorabrus).*
-Barolo Chinato and an ice &ndash; *The server arrived with a cart of digestifs.
-He suggested a Barolo Chinato and an ice.*
+[Barolo Chinato](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#chinato) and an ice &ndash; *The server arrived with a cart of digestifs.
+He suggested a [Barolo Chinato](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#chinato) and an ice.*

 Whiskey &ndash; *Silvio came in with a bottle of whiskey, two glasses, and a cup of ice.*